robertjskelton/robertjskelton.github.io/_posts/2023-01-02-lexus-gx470-windshield-wiper-pump-replacement.markdown

 ![ww](/images/ww/1.jpg)
 ![ww](/images/ww/2.jpg)

-There is 1 electrical plug to remove.
-Simply wiggle it back and forth and out until the part comes out.
+There is 1 electrical plug to remove, so do that.
+Then, simply wiggle the pump back and forth and out until the part comes out.
 Once the pump is out, you'll notice one fluid line to disconnect from the pump.
 So the old pump only has 1 electrical and 1 fluid connector.

 ![ww](/images/ww/4.jpg)